jpegleg/badger-chainz/README.md

 replace access.log with a FIFO (named pipe of the same name), read the data off the FIFO, encrypt then signed transaction chain.

-A critical aspect is to ensure the FIFO is non-blocking, which the install scripts will set:
+A critical aspect is to ensure the FIFO is non-blocking, which the install and enforce scripts will set:

 exec 4<>$myfifo